 Phil Donato, a native St. Louisan, has been planning special events for more than 20 years—first as a student for the Saint Louis University for the Dept. of Athletics and then professionally for Boys Hope/Girls Hope, the Illinois Health & Sports Foundation and St. Louis Public Radio since 2004.
 He is a graduate of Southern Illinois University where he received his Master of Science in Education (1999) and Saint Louis University where he received his Bachelor of Arts in Political Science with a Certificate in Journalism (1987).
 In his spare time, Donato teaches Sports & Entertainment Planning and Management classes at Fontbonne University for the OPTIONS program.
 He writes questions for and emcees trivia nights for more than 50 non-profit organizations annually.
 He is an avid sports fan, and he enjoys spending time with his wife Rosanne, daughter Ellen, and son Joe.

-Campaign Director Robert W. Duffy is one of the founders of the St. Louis Beacon.
-He began his career in the news business in 1955 when he took a job delivering the Arkansas Gazette in his hometown, Little Rock, Arkansas.
-He joined the staff of the St. Louis Post-Dispatch in 1973 and worked there for 32 years as a reporter, critic, columnist, editorial writer, and editor, and spent time in every department of the newsroom except sports.
-He was a juror for the Pulitzer Prizes for photography in 1978 and ’79.
-In addition to the Beacon and the Post- Dispatch, articles by him have appeared in national magazines such as U.S. News and World Report, Smithsonian, Metropolis and Modernism, and he has contributed essays or chapters to several books on architectural and urban-design subjects.
+Robert W. Duffy is a founder of the St. Louis Beacon.
+He began his career in the news in 1955 when he took a job delivering the Arkansas Gazette in his hometown, Little Rock, AR.
+He joined the St. Louis Post-Dispatch in 1973 and worked there for 32 years as a reporter, critic, columnist, editorial writer, and editor, and spent time in nearly every department of the newsroom.
+He was a juror for the Pulitzer Prizes for photography in '78 and ’79.
+In addition to the Beacon and the Post-Dispatch, articles by him have appeared in national magazines such as U.S. News and World Report, Smithsonian, Metropolis and Modernism, and he has contributed essays or chapters to several books on architectural and urban-design.
 Duffy is an alumnus of Washington University in St. Louis (A.B.
 1967) and is a senior lecturer and adjunct professor in the College of Arts and Sciences at the University.
-He lives in the city's Central West End.